superseriousbusiness/gotosocial/docs/federation/interaction_policy.md

     For better or worse, GoToSocial can offer only a best-effort, partial, technological solution to what is more or less an issue of social behavior and boundaries.

+!!! info "Deprecated `always` and `approvalRequired` properties"
+    Previous versions of this document used the properties `always` and `approvalRequired`.
+These are now deprecated in favor of `automaticApproval` and `manualApproval`.
+GoToSocial versions before v0.20.0 send and receive only these deprecated properties.
+GoToSocial v0.20.0 sends and receives both the deprecated and the new properties.
+GoToSocial v0.21.0 onwards uses only the new properties.

 ## Overview

 `interactionPolicy` is an object property attached to the post-like `Object`s `Note`, `Article`, `Question`, etc, with the following format: